 It’s not an identity crisis– Connecticut just suffers from the most modern of ailments, indecision and legislative gridlock.
 In 2018, as soon as the federal restrictions were lifted, Connecticut legislators looked down the I-95 to Atlantic City and saw an opportunity to be among the first in New England to offer legal, online sports betting.
 However, plenty of questions remained.

 After plenty of back and forth with local tribes, it looks like 2021 will finally see Connecticut mobile sports betting come to fruition.
 This victory for sports bettors didn’t come easy and the details aren’t set in stone yet, but we’re close.
-Read below for our total recap of Connecticut sports betting – from the very beginning, to where we are currently, to what a legal and regulated market will look like.
+Read below for our total recap of Connecticut sports betting – from the very beginning, to where we are currently, who is partnering with who, and what a legal and regulated market will look like.

 Best Legal Sports Betting Sites in Connecticut